-At the end of each season (2022 and 2023), the Permit Holder shall be responsible to schedule and hold a final inspection.
+At the end of the 2021 season, the Permit Holder shall be responsible to schedule and hold a final inspection.
 The Permit Holder is required to notify the District Transportation Administrator five (5) working days in advance of such meeting.
 The Town is responsible to leave the site in the same condition that existed before use as a grassed parking and picnic area.